 There's one called Grace Medical Aesthetics in Manhattan.
-There's Shea Aesthetics in Beverly Hills AND a doctor named S. Mark McKenna is building an Uber-style app for scheduling "Botox House Calls" called OVME.
+There's Beverly Hills Aesthetics in Beverly Hills AND a doctor named S. Mark McKenna is building an Uber-style app for scheduling "Botox House Calls" called OVME.

 For people who crave privacy and convenience, these services are perfect.
 But there's a caveat.
 There's a premium price for personalized care - and not all doctors offer the service.

 "The concept of house calls is antiquated for some, especially people who are really sick.
 But in this case, when people just need routine care, I think it's nice.
-If it takes 10 minutes for me or a nurse to go see a patient for a routine visit, and it's easier than having them drive here, I'm happy to do that," says Dr. Jorge Perez, a plastic surgeon in Fort Lauderdale.
+If it takes 10 minutes for me or a nurse to go see a patient for a routine visit, and it's easier than having them drive here, I'm happy to do that."

 Dr. Perez says house call patients make up about 10% of his business.
 He visits patients' homes for consultations and routine visits, not for treatments like Botox or fillers.